 The conduct record shall be separate from the student’s academic record, but shall be considered a part of the student’s educational record.
 All conduct records shall be retained in the Student Affairs Office or other offices as authorized by the Vice Provost.

-As provided under FERPA, information concerning code violations for alcohol and/or drugs may be shared with parents in accordance with the Parental Notification Policy.
-In addition, code violations may also be shared with some academic departments upon request and as necessary to fulfill their professional obligations.
-A memorandum of understanding exists that provides for full exchange of information concerning code violations by student athletes with the pertinent coaches and the Athletic Director.
+As provided under FERPA, information concerning Code violations for alcohol and/or drugs may be shared with parents.
+In addition, Code violations may also be shared with some academic departments upon request and as necessary to fulfill their professional obligations.
+A procedure exists between Student Affairs and Athletics that provides for full exchange of information concerning Code violations by student athletes with the pertinent athletic personnel and the Athletic Director.

-Suspension and expulsion are the only completed conduct actions reflected on the official academic transcript of the student (see section 7.1, Sanctions).
-At the direction of the Vice Provost, the registrar shall place on the student’s permanent academic record the words “may not register for nonacademic reasons.”
-When the student is determined eligible to return to NDSU following a suspension, the original transcript notation will remain and a new transcript notation will be added: “eligible for registration effective …”

 10.2 Retention and Destruction